illuminate3/FileX/readme.md

 ## Description
-Origami extends the ability of the Rakko platform's by providing it with a module manager.
+Records extends the ability of the Rakko platform's by providing it with a document, file, image manager.

 ## Functionality